Our two-country model cultivates the best in youth

 academic level in order to enter the program.

-Feeding Hungry Minds supports and practices Sierra Leone's national initiative: THE GIRL CHILD PROGRAM.
-This program encourages the recruiting of more girls into educational programs, in an effort to balance the gender divide in senior high school and college level programs.
+in an effort to balance the gender divide in senior high school and college level programs.

 ADVISORY BOARD MEMBERS IN USA